Separation of Learning and Control for Cyber-Physical Systems: Introduction

-The layout of this article is as follows.
-In Section II, we provide the modeling framework and the formulation of the optimal control problem for a CPS with decentralized information structure.
+The remainder of the paper proceeds as follows.
+In Section II, we provide the modeling framework and the formulation of the optimal control problem for a CPS with nonclassical information structure.
 In Section III, we present the analysis for deriving separated control strategies.
 In Section IV, we present a simple example to illustrate the proposed framework.
 Finally, we provide concluding remarks and discuss potential directions for future research in Section V.